lipingfangs/Panlineal/README.md

 **Attention**

-This Pipeline rely on Mummer, Lastz, bowtie2, samtools and svmu; User need to write path of these at file location.lg
+This Pipeline rely on Mummer, Lastz, bowtie2, samtools and svmu; Users need to write path of these at file location.lg

 This pipeline only support one-line .fasta format